Google launches Wi-Fi router for home use

 The global market for "Internet of Things", the concept of connecting household devices to the Internet, will nearly triple to $1.7 trillion by 2020, research firm International Data Corp said in June.

-Technology firms including Intel Corp (INTC.O), Cisco Systems (CSCO.O), Samsung Electronics (005930.KS) and telecom giants Vodafone (VOD.L) and Verizon (VZ.N) are betting heavily on Internet device-connected homes for future revenue and profit.
+Technology firms including Intel Corp, Cisco Systems, Samsung Electronics and telecom giants Vodafone and Verizon are betting heavily on Internet device-connected homes for future revenue and profit.

 Google has also been working on providing faster Internet with its Google Fiber service in some U.S. cities.